clarelgibson/2022-school-admissions-dashboard/README.md

 3. On the next page I opted to choose a specific set of data and entered the following fields: DistrictAdministrative(name), EstablishmentNumber, EstablishmentName, EstablishmentTypeGroup(name), LA(code), OfstedRating(name), PercentageFSM, PhaseOfEducation(name), ReligiousCharacter(name), URN

 ### ref
 Contains reference materials related to this analysis.

-* 2016-2017
-* 2017-2018
-* 2018-2019

-Each of the subfolders above contains additional details about the contents of the raw data csv files in the **data-in** folder.
+Each file in this directory contains additional details about the contents of the raw data csv files in the **data-in** folder.
 Further information and definitions of commonly used terms in the field of education performance measures can be found on the [GIAS glossary page][3].

 ### schools.Rproj
 The R Project file for this analysis.